Rosoe/Difficulty-Fingerprinting-Framework/README.md

         ex.
 Teaching a player how to manage distances in League of Legends to avoid being farmed for XP; showing a guild member how to complete raid pre-requisites so they are prepared and easier to work with later.
 - Negotiation and Conflict
     Having discussions aimed at finding agreements and ways to progress forward when there are issues. ex.
-Reaching a compromise with your party over who should cast lots for a desirable item, such as agreeing to give you a more valuable item later; agreeing to sell crafting materials under market value in exchange for help developing your own crafting skills in an MMO; agreeing to help a player build their minecraft building in exchange for help with yours.
+Reaching a compromise with your party over who should cast lots for a desirable item, such as agreeing to give you a more valuable item later; agreeing to sell crafting materials under market value in exchange for help developing your own crafting skills in an MMO.
 - Persuasion and Deal Making
     Having discussions where the aim is to persuade someone to accept or work with your beliefs or to close deals on terms beneficial to you. ex.
 Making beneficial trade deals with asymmetric information in Civilisation V; convincing a team member to switch characters for a more balanced team composition in Deadlock; convincing a guild leader to ignore DKP because there are significant strategic reasons you should obtain a valuable item.
 - Politics and Hierarchies
     Understanding and navigating formal and informal power structures within gaming communities. ex.
-Managing relationships between different raid teams in an MMO guild; navigating tournament organizer relationships in competitive gaming; understanding and working within the hierarchy of a large gaming clan.
+Managing relationships between different raid teams in an MMO guild; navigating tournament organiser relationships in competitive gaming; understanding and working within the hierarchy of a large gaming clan.

 ## Translating Game Challenges into Player Challenges